PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 A thorough approach to upgrading involves testing your application comprehensively under the new PHP version, fixing any deprecation warnings, and verifying that all functionality works correctly.
 For applications with custom code or older dependencies, this testing phase may take time but helps avoid issues in production.

-PHP 7.4 introduced practical improvements that make PHP code more readable and performant.
+PHP 7.4 introduced practical improvements that PHP developers still use daily.
 Typed properties catch type errors earlier, arrow functions reduce callback boilerplate, and OPcache preloading speeds up application startup for framework-based projects.

 For most applications, adopting PHP 7.4 is straightforward.
 Test your code with the new version, address deprecation warnings, and deploy.
-The features in this version prepare your codebase for PHP 8.0 while still offering immediate benefits.
+The features in this version provide immediate benefits while preparing your codebase for PHP 8.0.

 If you are working through a PHP version upgrade or need help optimising your application's PHP configuration, you can get in touch with details of your current setup and what you want to improve.